Matt-Hill-83/RentMyRobot/README.md

 ### Phase 5: comments/create, comments/show (1 days)
 In this phase I will create a view that allows the user to add a comment to a robot's show page.
 I will also edit the robot's show page so that it includes a subView of all the comments for that robot.

-[Details][phase-five]

-### Phase 6: like/create, like/show (1 days)
-In this phase I will allow the user to "like" a robot.
-There will be a small outline of a heart on the corner of each robot's image.
-If they click this, the heart will become solid and the robot have a has_many relationship with a like model in the database.

-[Details][phase-six]

-### Phase 7: robot_likes/show (1 days)
-In this phase I will create the view that show all the robots that the user has "liked".
-This will probably be just a filtered index view.

-[Details][phase-seven]

-### Phase 8: Styling (2 days)
-In this phase I will implement the CSS and backbone styling.ß

-[Details][phase-eight]

-### Phase 9: Add non-critical features (1 days)
-In this phase I will complete punch list items that were depriotitized in order to prove out the core functionality.
-These include the ability to edit and delete comments.

-[Details][phase-nine]

 ### Bonus Features (TBD)
 - [ ] Ability to search for a robot by name, including autosuggest
 - [ ] Ability to add a new robot